Lung cancer research gets €4.9m boost for early detection

 A new lung cancer research programme will see the Irish Cancer Society and Beaumont RCSI Cancer Centre come together to improve early detection, diagnosis and treatment of the disease.

-The six-year pilot programme will invite high-risk individuals to attend community-based mobile scanning units for lung health checks in collaboration with specific GP practices in North Dublin and the Northeast region.
+The six-year pilot programme will invite high-risk individuals to attend community-based mobile scanning units for lung health checks in collaboration with specific GP practices in north Dublin and the north-east region.

-The initiative comes from a major €4.9m partnership – marking the largest single investment in lung cancer in Ireland’s history.
+The initiative comes from a major €4.9m partnership – marking the largest single investment in lung cancer research in Ireland’s history.

 Lung cancer is the fifth most common cancer in Ireland, with almost 2,600 people being diagnosed each year.
 Currently there is no national screening programme for lung cancer in Ireland.